gyeongent/webportfolio/README.md

 # GYEONG - Web PortFolio

-This project was made by Gyeong.
+This project was made by GYEONG.